 A teacher's primary duty is to educate students.
 As an instructor, a teacher conveys knowledge and skills to students using specific methods so that the knowledge or skills become part of the students' own learning.
 As an educator, a teacher serves as an active intermediary in instilling high moral values and ethical norms as preparation for societal life.
 In fulfilling this role, teachers are required to strive for continuous improvement in their work quality.
 Teaching is a professional occupation that requires specialized expertise.
-In carrying out their sponsibilities at school, teachers interact not only with Adents but also with the principal.
-In other words, a teacher's work behavior or performance is closely linked to the school principal as the head of the educational leader, has the ability to influence all members of the school community, including teachers, to optimize their duties and functions in achieving better performance.
+In carrying out their responsibilities at school, teachers interact not only with students but also with the principal.
+In other words, a teacher's work behavior or performance is closely linked to the leadership of the school principal as the head of the educational institution.
+A school principal, as an educational leader, has the ability to influence all members of the school community, including teachers, to optimize their duties and functions in achieving better performance.
 The discipline, creativity, responsibility, and exemplary behavior of a leader have a significant impact on teacher performance.